 - a.
-By the end of Spring Semester of the fifth year since the last personnel action (promotion, tenure, or post-tenure review result) (approximately May 1), the faculty member receives notification from the department chair/associate dean that he or she is undergoing post-tenure review.
+By the end of Spring Semester of the fourth year since the faculty member's tenure or post-tenure review (approximately May 1), the faculty member receives notification from the department chair/associate dean that he or she is undergoing post-tenure review.
 (Copies of this notification will be forwarded to the dean of the school and to the faculty member's personnel file.) - b.
 By January 21, each individual undergoing post-tenure review will submit a portfolio to his or her department chair/associate dean for review by that individual and to the departmental review committee if one exists.
-Superior Teaching, Outstanding Service to the Institution, and Scholarly

-Activities and Professional Development are the primary focuses of posttenure review.
-Any tenured faculty member who is scheduled for posttenure review must submit the following for consideration to the committee:

-- (1) A cover letter or narrative of accomplishment and projected goals - (2) A packet consisting of the last five Annual Report Forms - (3) A letter of evaluation from the faculty member's immediate supervisor - (4) An up to date curriculum vitae in the format required by the Faculty Member's College.
+Superior Teaching, Outstanding Service to the Institution, and Scholarly Activities and Professional Development are the primary focuses of posttenure review.
+Any tenured faculty member who is scheduled for posttenure review must submit the following for consideration to the committee: - (1) A cover letter or narrative of accomplishment and projected goals - (2) A packet consisting of the last five Annual Report Forms - (3) A letter of evaluation from the faculty member's immediate supervisor - (4) An up to date curriculum vitae in the required Clayton State format